This crunchy pastry is served in Persia typically at

 To me they taste yummy through out the whole year.

-Now we have carnival and we like to eat deep-fried pastry.
+Now we have carnival and we like to eat deep-fried pastry in Germany.

 For this recipe you need a special rosette iron,